 Dr. Ingrid Waldron is an Associate Professor in the

 School of Nursing and Adjunct Assistant Professor, Faculty of Medicine, Dalhousie University.
-She is also cross-appointed in the Departments of Sociology & Social Anthropology, Gender and Women's Studies, and the School of Occupational Therapy, Dalhousie University.
+She is also cross-appointed in the Departments of Sociology & Social Anthropology, Gender and Women's Studies, International Development Studies, and the School of Occupational Therapy, Dalhousie University.

-Dr. Waldron’s recent research projects focus on the health effects of environmental racism in African Nova Scotian and Mi’kmaw communities and the social determinants of health in African Nova Scotian and immigrant communities in Halifax.
+Dr. Waldron’s research focuses on medical sociology, sociology of health and illness, Black women's health and mental health, mental illness in African Nova Scotian, African Canadian, Mi'kmaw, and immigrant communities.
+Alos health effects of environmental racism in African Nova Scotian and Mi’kmaw communities, social determinants of health in African Nova Scotian, African Canadian, Mi’kmaw, and immigrant communities.

 - View profile